 Offering a spectacular view of arguably the most famous spot in the entire Galapagos Islands, the island of Bartolome is like something out of a movie.

-San Cristobel is the starting point for many visitors to the Galapagos Islands, and serves as the gateway to breathtaking Punta Pitt and Kicker Rock.
+San Cristobal is the starting point for many visitors to the Galapagos Islands, and serves as the gateway to Punta Pitt and iconic Kicker Rock.

 The crazy adventure of delivering a Galapagos Islands postcard

-Finding Frigatebirds on North Seymour in the Galapagos Islands
+Finding Frigatebirds on North Seymour Island in the Galapagos